- *Reduce unwanted fat in areas that you want leaner, such as your stomach, waist, thighs and back.*

 A butt lift Brazilian style is popular for women who want to revamp their body contour.
 It can be combined with a breast lift, thigh lift, or other procedures to give you the body you want.

-Because this permanently removes fat cells from the donor sites, you’ll notice that these areas won’t experience as much expansion with future weight gain.
+Because this removes fat cells from the donor sites, you’ll notice that these areas won’t experience as much expansion with future weight gain.
 Your buttocks will, however, will get larger because of the additional fat cells.

 Complications and risks associated with a Brazilian butt lift